-Once I had met and traveled with others it was easy at night to all get together and pay together to cook food between us.
+Once I had met and travelled with others it was easy at night to all get-together and pay together to cook food between us.
 Cheaper – but more importantly more convivial.
 Most Albergue’s had cooking facilities, see the Albergue list for kitchens.

 Some of the hostels serve an evening meal.
 The ones that I enjoyed the most like Granon were communal affairs.
 For me there was something very special about these meals eating together.